ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 [[OPEN ISSUE: consider relaxing this ordering constraint.
 See issue#217.]]

+### Aggregate Message Security

+Aggregate sub-protocol messages must be confidential and mutually authenticated.

+The aggregate sub-protocol is driven by the leader acting as an HTTPS client, making requests to the helper's HTTPS server.
+HTTPS provides confidentiality and authenticates the helper to the leader.

+Leaders MUST authenticate their requests to helpers using a scheme that meets the requirements in {{request-authentication}}.

 ## Collecting Results {#collect-flow}

 In this phase, the Collector requests aggregate shares from each aggregator and